LAW COLLOQUY

 https://www.youtube.com/watch?v=AUnbGpOctLk

-Literature Review –This is the most important and significant part of your research.
+Literature Review –This is the most significant part of your research.
 In this chapter of the dissertation, you will review the research process in the same manner as described earlier.
 This part reflects your work and efforts.

 Sample size: The sample size should be normal neither too small nor too large.